 Basic understanding and practice of studio television production.
-Emphasis is placed on camera operation, technical directing, directing, script writing, graphics preparation, lighting and associated production requirements.
-Course includes a lab component.
+Emphasis is placed on camera operation, technical directing, directing, script writing, graphics preparation, lighting, and associated production requirements.
+Course includes a laboratory component.
 Lab fee: \$10.
+This course is only offered during the fall semester of each academic year.

-MCOM 2801-3 Mass Communication Internship (Variable) Student- or professor-arranged internship in an area of mass communication.
+MCOM 2801-3 Mass Communication Internship (Variable)

+Student- or professor-arranged internship in an area of mass communication.
 May be repeated for a maximum of 3 credit hours.
 Permission of professor required.
 MULT 2801-3 will not meet the requirements needed to graduate with a degree in Mass Communication.